 The MENTOR Network is a national network of local health and human services providers in 36 states offering an array of quality, community-based services to adults and children with intellectual and developmental disabilities, brain and spinal cord injuries and other catastrophic injuries and illnesses; to youth with emotional, behavioral and medically complex challenges, as well as their families; and to elders in need of support.
 In order to qualify for support from The Network’s Foundation, an organization must benefit the same populations the company serves.

-Since its inception in 2007, more than 251 Community Partner grants have been awarded to organizations in 28 states.
+Since its inception in 2007, nearly 300 Community Partner grants have been awarded to organizations in 30 states.

 For FY2020 (October 1, 2019 – September 30, 2020), applications for the Community Partners program are considered biannually beginning on October 1.
 The MENTOR Network Charitable Foundation Community Partners program typically accepts grant requests ranging from $2,500 to $5,000.